Guardians of Whitewebbs

 The 240 acre Park, comprising grassland and ancient woodland, was bought by Enfield Council in 1931 for the public.
 It is Green Belt land held in Public Trust on a lease term of 999 years.
 The Park (grassland section) was used since the 1930s as a public golf course.
 Enfield Council began a tendering process in 2019 to lease the golf course area.
 This resulted in THFC being selected as the preferred bidder in 2021.
 The golf course was formally closed in 2021.
 The lease stated that if the golf course was to close, it would revert to public use.
 Since its closure, everyone has continued to enjoy this beautiful Park.
 There has been minimal maintenance, which has meant the old golf course has been naturally rewilding ever since.
 The current established, thriving, ecosystem provides a stunning mosaic of grassland, scrub and woodland habitats and is home to an astonishing array of flora and fauna, which includes rare and protected species.
 Now, THFC wants to expand its commercial football training centre for elite players into the rewilded grassland section, and build a new road through a portion of the ancient woodland near Whitewebbs Lake*, which would irremediably destroy the historic character of the Park and the vital, present nature, and take away a long standing space dedicated to the public.
 And this all comes in a time where we are losing so much publicly accessible open space, with an ever growing population, and during the threatening loom of climate change and species decline.
 Enfield Council are backing THFC's proposals in spite of the overwhelming public opposition.

 * This road proposal was amended at the 11th February 2025 planning committee meeting to be pedestrian access only.
-The ancient woodland would still be damaged, and THFC has historically retrospectively pushed through developments, such as its hotel and women's training centre on its existing site.
+The ancient woodland would still be damaged, and THFC has historically pushed through significant amendments after the main developments were approved, such as its hotel and women's training centre on its existing site.

 Our Video